kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 This enhancement proposal covers adding structured authentication configuration to the Kubernetes API server.
 Initially, only a `jwt` configuration will be supported, which will serve as the next iteration of the existing OIDC authenticator.
-OIDC authentication is important part of Kubernetes, yet it has limitations in its current state.
+OIDC authentication is an important part of Kubernetes, yet it has limitations in its current state.
 Below we will discuss that limitation and propose solutions.

 # Motivation